jjprevite/100-days-of-code/log2.md

 **Today's Progress**:

 **Thoughts**: -->
+### Day 21: June 26th, 2017

+**Today's Progress**: Coded for 90 minutes.
+Added animation and jQuery to Local Weather API Project.

+**Thoughts**: Feeling proud of my project!
+Ran into a few issues but pushed through them.
+Thinking I'll need to learn how to write cleaner code- currently using some vanillaJS and some jQuery (bad practice).

 ### Day 20: June 25th, 2017

 **Today's Progress**: Coded for 110 minutes.
 Finished Local Weather API Project.